-Out of all these three, Hussainiwala border is just an hour’s journey from my hometown (35 Kms from Faridkot and 110 km from Ludhiana).
-We had planned several times earlier to see the flag retreat ceremony but failed.
+Out of all these three, the Hussainiwala border is just an hour’s journey from my hometown (35 Kms from Faridkot and 110 km from Ludhiana).
+We had planned several times earlier to see the flag retreat ceremony at Hussainiwala but always failed.
 Finally, it was this time to get immersed in the electrifying atmosphere of patriotism.
-The time to see; the lines of demarcation created by humans on map, land as well as in minds; the stomping and posing by BSF (Border Security Forces) Jawans of India and Rangers of Pakistan.
+The time to see; the lines of demarcation created by humans on map, land as well as in minds; the stomping and posing by BSF (Border Security Forces) Jawans of India and the Rangers of Pakistan.

 About Hussainiwala Border, Firozpur

 The Hussainiwala border lies 11 km from Firozpur/ Ferozepur.
 The border is bordered by Hussainiwala village on one side and Pakistani village Ganda Singh Wala on another side.
-The Indian check post is just 100 meters from the zero point whereas Pakistan’s post is around 600 meter.
+The Indian check post is just 100 meters from the zero point whereas Pakistan’s post is around 600 meters.
 (As Narrated by the BSF personnel at Bunker)

-Little History about Hussainiwala Border
+Hussainiwala Border History

 The Firozpur Border used to be the trade route for import of Kandahari Angoor (dehydrated grapes) and other fruits from Pakistan and Afghanistan, till 1970.
 Since then the border roads are closed and only evening flag retreat ceremonies take place here.